 Figure out which technologies and resources are likely to be used in the course and master them before starting the program.

 Install and update any required software and verify that your computer is working well.
-Your computer has to be compatible with every online tool applicable.
-So test these tools early to confirm that each works on your system.
+Your computer has to be compatible with every online tool application.
+So, test these tools early to confirm that each works on your system.
 Remember, some courses will use special tools.

 You need to interact with your classmates and instructors.
 Although you probably won’t be sitting next to someone else, you won’t be alone!
 Just as with an in-class course, such connects allow for a rich and engaging experience.